vinecopulib/vinecopulib/README.md

 are multiplied.
 * `std::string selection_criterion` describes the criterion to compare the
 families.
 It can take either `"loglik"`, `"aic"`, or `"bic"`(default).
+* `Eigen::VectorXd weights` an optional vector of weights for the observations.
 * `bool preselect_families` describes a heuristic preselection method (default is `true`) based on symmetry properties of the data (e.g., the unrotated Clayton won't be preselected if the data displays upper-tail dependence).